-This is a rigorous double-period college-level course recommended for students interested in medicine, engineering, or science.
+This is a rigorous double-period college-level course recommended for students interested in medicine, engineering, or any other STEM-related field.
 The course content is established by the College Board and students may earn college credit based on an AP exam taken at the end of the year.
 Score requirements for credit are determined by individual colleges and universities.
 Students and parents should be prepared for the rigor of the AP curriculum.
-Emphasis is placed on laboratory exercises.

-AP Physics 1 is an algebra-based course that explores topics of Newtonian mechanics (including forces, linear motion, projectile motion, uniform circular motion, simple harmonic motion and rotational motion); work, energy, and power; linear and angular momentum, mechanical waves and sound; electrostatics and simple D/C circuits.
+AP Physics 1 is an algebra-based physics course that explores topics of Newtonian mechanics (including forces, linear motion, projectile motion, uniform circular motion, simple harmonic motion and rotational motion); work, energy, and power; linear and angular momentum, and fluid mechanics.
 Inquiry-based learning and extensive laboratory experiments are used to help students develop science reasoning skills.